 Notes

-- Instead of flour or cornstarch use arrowroot or tapioca flour to thicken the sauce, if needed.
+- Instead of cornstarch use arrowroot or tapioca starch to thicken the sauce, if needed.

 - Complete all the steps as written, but omit the chipotle peppers.
 When the potatoes and the meatballs are cooked, separate the kids’ portions from the pot.